PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 hhHHAaaaAAGgGAh.
 You totally fell for it...
 Classiiiigihhic.
 But seriously this isn't a flag..
 ```
-I looked over all my notes from the machine and decided to do a little more enumeration.
+I looked over all my notes from the Vulnerable machine and decided to do a little more enumeration.
 The first thing I did was run a full port nmap scan.
 ![Optional Text](/Rickdiculously%20Easy/_resources/a6df27299520dc839dc8c3c5fb6ac8e9.png)

 After running the scan I see several ports that I didn't see before, oops!
 So I ran `nmap -sC -sV -sS -p 13337,22222,60000 10.0.0.137`.